influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 **Coverage:**

-Advanced `GROUP BY time()` queries rely on the `time_interval`, the `offset_interval` , and on InfluxDB's preset time boundaries to determine the raw data included in each time interval and the timestamps returned by the query.
+Advanced `GROUP BY time()` queries rely on the `time_interval`, the `offset_interval` , and on the InfluxDB database's preset time boundaries to determine the raw data included in each time interval and the timestamps returned by the query.

 #### Examples of advanced syntax